Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, match up versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Michael Porter Jr. included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-We're going to look at Porter's prop bets, using stats and trends to help you make good predictions.
+Let's break down the prop bets available for Porter, using stats and trends to make good predictions.

 Michael Porter Jr. Prop Bets vs. the Heat